 Please Also Note: Conflict of Interest.
-The recommendation that a client become an investor in an affiliated private fund could present a conflict of interest.
-To mitigate this conflict of interest, the Registrant carefully qualifies eligible clients, and recommends private fund allocations as a means to diversify client portfolios more broadly.
+The recommendation that a client become an investor in an affiliated private fund presents a conflict of interest.
+As noted above, the Registrant, through its principals, holds an indirect ownership interest in Independent Access partners, LLC, via Hunt Valley Partners, LLC.
+To mitigate this conflict of interest, both the Registrant and its affiliate Independent Access Partners, LLC implement stringent procedures to address any actual or perceived conflicts of interest.
+Furthermore, the Registrant carefully qualifies eligible clients and recommends private fund allocations as a means to diversify client portfolios more broadly.
 No client is under any obligation to become an investor in an affiliated private fund.
 The Registrant's Chief Compliance Officer, Kevin Michael Cuff, remains available to address any questions regarding this conflict of interest.